TFS Gulf

 Tech consulting beats audit services

-Before mandatory audit rotation changed the game, Deloitte audited a large chunk of India’s top listed companies.
+Before the mandatory audit rotation changed the game, Deloitte audited a large chunk of India’s top-listed companies.

 But today?
 Technology consulting drives nearly two-thirds of Deloitte India’s revenue.